No research on the campus involves the testing of cosmetics.

 Depending on the level of review required he/she will assign reviewer(s) from among the IRB members.

 HIPAA is shorthand for the Health Insurance Portability and Accountability Act which contains privacy regulations affecting researchers collecting data from a covered entity, such as Baystate Medical Center.
-(UMass is not a covered entity).
+(UMass is a hybrid entity).
 These regulations provide significant new privacy protections for the health information of patients and research subjects including the following:

 - Gives patients more control over their health information.